 (To) call it a day:

-To end work and go home. ex.
-"Let's call it a day.
+To end work and go home.
+Example: "Let's call it a day.
 It's getting late."

 (To) carry a tune:

-To be able to sing on key (accurately). ex.
-"She has an awful voice!
+To be able to sing on key (accurately).
+Example: "She has an awful voice!
 She can't carry a tune."

 (To) cash in on something:

-To profit from something. ex.
-"The actor wanted to cash in on his popularity by opening a restaurant."
+To profit from something.
+Example: "The actor wanted to cash in on his popularity by opening a restaurant."

-When talking about wives, husbands, girlfriends, etc., people sometimes say "He's quite a catch" or "She's quite a catch", which means that the person in question is a great partner, or that it's good to be in a relationship with him/her (usually because of his/her personality, money, or looks).
+When talking about wives, husbands, girlfriends, etc., people sometimes say "He's quite a catch" or "She's quite a catch", which means that the person in question is (or would be) a great partner (usually because of his/her personality, money, or looks).